 GS It comes to you.

 In the novel, building is less specific than in a screenplay.
 As the author, I have ideas.
-These characters go to the hospital.
-Then they go to a bank where a robbery is coincidentally taking place.
+These characters go to the hospital or they go to a bank where a robbery is coincidentally taking place.
 Maybe I decide, early on, that they’ll foil the robbery or they won’t.
 That’s how I build the story.

 I have characters.
 I have general ideas and specific ideas about the characters.
 Then everything comes out the end of my fingers.